tpaschalis/tpaschalis.github.io/_posts/2020-11-05-golang-aws-lambda-getting-started.markdown

 ## Intro

-Whether you think that serverless/FaaS Functions-as-a-Service) are a fad, a marketing gimmick, or a shooting star, their adoption is growing.
+Serverless or FaaS (Functions-as-a-Service) entered the [spotlight](https://trends.google.com/trends/explore?date=today%205-y&geo=US&q=serverless) around two or three years ago.
+And while the interest is beyond the initial-craze phase, I feel that they are slowly maturing and having a growing adoption, as people understand their strenghs, limitations, and what kind of workloads they excel in.

 I personally see them as the natural evolution of short-lived, immutable building blocks that we have been moving towards.

-Nevertheless, they're a *fun* tool to have in your arsenal, and fun is part of why we do things, right?
-Follow me and run your first Lambda function in AWS, written in Go, which you can trigger with a POST request!
+What's most important, I think they're a *fun* tool to have in your arsenal, and fun is part of why we do things, right?
+Follow me, write and run your first AWS Lambda function in Go, which you can trigger with a POST request!

+Through this post, we'll be using three AWS services: Lambda, API Gateway and CloudWatch.

 ## Your first Lambda function

-First off, you'll need to set up your AWS account along with `aws-cli`.
-If you need any assistance with this, you can scroll down to the **Appendix** section.
+First off, you'll need to set up an AWS account along with `aws-cli`.
+If you haven't done this before, scroll down to the **Appendix** section and come back here!

 We'll create a new directory and initialize a new Go module using `go mod init <modulename>`.
 Our basic dependency will be the AWS SDK for Lambda functions and Go.

-Here's the most basic example I could think of; it expects a JSON payload which will be unmarshalled into that struct, and then will be printed out.
+Here's the most basic example I could think of; our function expects a JSON payload which will be unmarshalled into a struct, and then printed out.
 ```go
 package main